Back to stories

 Implications for the Industry

 The trillion-dollar pipeline figure sets a new benchmark for the AI hardware market and may intensify competition from AMD, Intel, and custom silicon efforts at major cloud providers.
+For a closer look at the inference-focused Groq LPU reveal and Kyber's per-watt gains, see our deep dive on NVIDIA's inference pivot.
 For enterprises evaluating AI infrastructure investments, GTC 2026 delivered a clear message: the buildout is accelerating, not plateauing, and NVIDIA intends to remain at the center of it.

 More in Industry